Why I'm Talking To Men About My Periods As Much As Possible

 “

-With all these campaigns and open discussions around the destigmatisation of periods, did we forget to include men?
+With all these campaigns and open discussions around the destigmatization of periods, did we forget to include men?
 They created the stigma but here we are doing the work to undo it all.

 ”